Employer Liability for Asbestos Exposure

 Breach of Duty

-A breach of duty is any failure by employers to protect workers from exposure to asbestos.
+A breach of duty is any failure to protect workers from exposure to asbestos.
 Some examples of possible breaches might include failing to:

 • monitor asbestos concentrations in the air when the presence of asbestos should have been expected